aretelew/CSDS-233/README.md

 # CSDS-233 Assignments
-Welcome to my CSDS-233 assignments repository!
-This repository contains my submissions for the CSDS-233 course, which covers various topics in computer science.
+Welcome to my CSDS-233 assignments repository.
+This repository contains my submissions for the CSDS-233 course, which covers various data structures and algorithms.

 ## Folder Structure
-The repository is organized by assignment number, with each folder containing the relevant files for that assignment:
+The repository is organized by assignment number, with each folder containing the relevant files for that assignment.